Menu

 Purpose of Study:

-Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
-It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
+Mathematics is a creative and highly inter-connected subject that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
+It is essential to provide children with skills for everyday life; it is fundamental to science, technology and engineering, and necessary for children to be successful in understanding their own finances and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
+As a school, we provide a Maths curriculum which enables all children to become fluent in the fundamentals of maths, to be challenged to reason about maths and resilient when solving problems.

 Aims: